xuanyuandy/CUTLASS-Examples/examples/cute_general_matrix_multiplication/README.md

 The pipelining optimization for general matrix multiplication remains to be implemented.

 The performance was mainly optimized for the NT case where the matrix A is a M x K column-major matrix, the matrix B is a K x N row-major matrix, and the matrix C is a M x N column-major matrix.
 I will try coming up with a general implementation that optimizes for all the NN, NT, TN, and TT cases in the future.
+An idea is to use shared memory layouts that are compatible with the global memory layouts so that global memory vectorized access can always be enabled.

 ## Usages